xavierchia/xavierchia.github.io/notes.md

 <div class="posts">
-I love reading books.
+<p>I love reading books.
 But even more so I love studying how people a few steps ahead of me got to where they are now.
-After picking a new "target" I consume everything they've written, every podcast episode they appeared on, and spent hours researching what they actually do, not just what they say.
+After picking a new "target" I consume everything they've written, every podcast episode they appeared on, and spent hours researching what they actually do, not just what they say.</p>

-Then I write about the patterns, ideas, and lessons I've learned from that and share them here.
+<p>Then I write about the patterns, ideas, and lessons I've learned from that and share them here. </p>

-*Some of the notes are still work-in-progress.*
+<p>*Some of the notes are still work-in-progress.*</p>

   {% for post in site.categories.notes %}
     <article class="post">